danisotosol/danisotosol/README.md

 <h3 align="center">fullstack developer - software engineer</h3>

 <p>
     I'm a 18y/o software engineer from Costa Rica, currently learning about machine learning, data analysis and more!
-I love coding and everything related to it
+I love coding and everything related to it (currently learning rust)
 </p>

 ```diff